Commands and responses¶

 The play()

-function can be used to send commands to the client app integrated with Alan.
+function can be used to send commands to the client app integrated with Alan AI.
 Such commands let you perform specific activities on the app side, for example, navigate to another page in the app, highlight UI elements on the screen and so on.
 This way, you can synchronize voice and visuals and create a multi-modal interface for your app.

 To send a command, pass JSON to the play()